reactioncommerce/reaction-docs/public-docs/blocks-api.md

 ### Blocks

 This is the main `Blocks` Component which is used to register a Block Region.
-All Blocks registered to the spedicifed region will be rendered in the order of their priority.
+All Blocks registered to the specified region will be rendered in the order of their priority.

 ```jsx
 import { Blocks } from "@reactioncommerce/reaction-components";